Welding Robots Can Offer Benefits for Smaller Shops

 Likewise, while larger companies may have more resources to draw on when adding welding automation, smaller shops can potentially gain greater flexibility while adding automation.
 In some cases, the owner may frequently be on the shop floor, and employees may wear multiple hats.
 The outcome is a collaboration that can result in greater employee buy-in on the purchase and an innovative approach to gaining the best efficiencies.
 Still, a good rule of thumb for any shop considering robotic welding — small ones included — is to fully evaluate the welding operation and parts before making the purchase.

-When considering welding automation, shops should ask the question “What are our pains?”
+When considering robotic welding, shops should ask the question “What are our pains?”
 By identifying goals before starting the process, the company can determine if welding automation is indeed the right solution.
 Those goals may include improved throughput, increased welding quality or simplified training for welding operators.
 Once a company identifies the challenges and goals, considering the following can help:

-- Justifying expenses to management or ownership: Knowing the benefits robotic welding can provide in a specific shop can offer a better understanding of what the ROI expectations are.
+Knowing the benefits welding robots can provide in a specific shop can offer a better understanding of what the ROI expectations are.
 ROI estimates should consider the labor rate of each shop and how much time welding automation might save, as well as the ratio of machine uptime to downtime for part and fixture changeover.
 Some shops may have a single part with enough volume to justify a robotic system.
 In other shops, it may be necessary to combine multiple parts to get the needed volume for ROI purposes.
 In those cases, grouping by family of parts (like parts of different sizes, for example), can help improve efficiency and save on downtime for fixture changeover.

 Advancements can make it easier

 There are technologies and solutions available that make it easier and more feasible for smaller shops to add welding robots.
 Pre-wired and pre-assembled robotic weld cells are one such example.
 In fact, some preconfigured systems can be up and running within a matter of hours.